MicrosoftDocs/powerquery-docs/powerquery-docs/get-data-experience.md

 In comparison, when trying to connect to an Excel file, Power Query requires the user to find the file they want to connect to by using the file path.

-The connector parameters are commonly used to establish a connection to a data source and they, in conjunction with the connector used, define what's called a Data Source Path.
+The connector parameters are commonly used to establish a connection to a data source and they, in conjunction with the connector used, define what's called a *data source path*.

 >[!Note]
 >Some connectors don't require you to enter any parameters at all.
-These are called Singleton Connectors and will only have one data source path available per environment.
+These are called *singleton connectors* and will only have one data source path available per environment.
 Some examples are Adobe Analytics, MailChimp, and Google Analytics.

 ## 2. Authentication

 Every single connection that is made in Power Query has to be authenticated.
-The authentication methods vary from connector to connector and some connectors might offer multiple methods of authentication.
+The authentication methods vary from connector to connector, and some connectors might offer multiple methods of authentication.

 The current available methods of authentication for Power Query are:
-* **Anonymous** - Commonly used when connecting to a Web Page.
+* **Anonymous**&mdash;Commonly used when connecting to a Web Page.
-* **Basic** - Accepts a **username** and **password** to be sent in base64 encoding.
+* **Basic**&mdash;Accepts a **username** and **password** to be sent in base64 encoding.
-* **API Key** - Accepts a single API Key for authentication.
+* **API Key**&mdash;Accepts a single API Key for authentication.
-* **Organizational account / Microsoft Account** - Also known as **OAuth 2.0**.
+* **Organizational account / Microsoft Account**&mdash;Also known as **OAuth 2.0**.
-* **Windows** - Can be implicit or explicit.
+* **Windows**&mdash;Can be implicit or explicit.
 Impersonation can also be an option.
-* **Database** - Only available in some connectors specific to databases.
+* **Database**&mdash;Only available in some connectors specific to databases.

-For example, for the Azure SQL Server connector the available authentication methods are Windows, Database and Microsoft account as shown in the following image:
+For example, the available authentication methods for the Azure SQL Server connector are Windows, Database, and Microsoft account.

 ![SQL Server connector authentication methods](images/me-authentication.png)